 by Daniel J. Schimmel, OD

-Let us talk first reality with some numbers.
-Remember that all these numbers and recommendations are close approximations as articles and journals may vary slightly.
-In 2016, about 29 million people had type 2 diabetes… While 76 million people are considered pre-diabetic.
+Let us first talk reality with some numbers.
+Please note that all of these numbers and recommendations are close approximations, as articles and journals may vary slightly.
+In 2016, about 29 million people had a diagnosis of type 2 diabetes and 76 million people were considered pre-diabetic.
 A 2014 report stated that diabetes was the leading cause of new cases of blindness in the age group 20 – 74 years of age.
 The National Eye Institute estimates that half of all Americans with diabetes have diabetic eye disease.
-Of those, nearly 5% have sight-threatening disease.
-The rates are higher for African Americans, Latino, and Native Americans.
+Of those, nearly 5% have a sight-threatening disease.
+These rates are higher for African Americans, Latino, and Native Americans.

 Next is physical activity.
-Here are some suggestions.
-150 minutes of walking per week reduces the risk of developing type 2 diabetes by 58% over 4 years and 38 % in 10 years.
-Have a goal of 5000 to 10,000 steps per day.
-Water exercises are easy on the body and a great workout.
+Here are some suggestions: 150 minutes of walking per week reduces the risk of developing type 2 diabetes by 58% over 4 years and 38 % in 10 years.
+Have a goal of 5,000 to 10,000 steps per day.
+Water exercises are easy on the body and provide a great workout.
 Sometimes you just have to be creative in thinking of exercising.
 You can sit in a chair and lift milk jugs every day for 20-30 minutes.
-Think of exercises you could perform and not make excuses why you cannot.
+I encourage you to start thinking of exercises you could easily perform instead of making excuses of why you cannot.

-Don’t forget a good night sleep.
+Don’t forget the importance of a good night sleep.
 There is a 3-fold increase in developing impaired glucose tolerance with less than 6 hours of sleep and twice the risk if greater than 9 hours.
-Sufficient Vitamin D levels (53ng/ml) may reduce risk by 80%.
+Sufficient Vitamin D levels (53ng/ml) may reduce your risk by 80%.

 Prevention starts at an early age.
 Children observe and learn their parents’ habits quickly and easily.
 So our duty is to teach them proper habits.

 In summary, a greater adherence to a healthy (predominantly plant based) diet, regular physical activity, avoidance of smoking, and moderate consumption of alcohol reduces the risk of developing type 2 diabetes (16% reduction FOR EACH LIFESTYLE FACTOR).
-If you read about other diseases as mentioned earlier, they all include the same advice for prevention, or stabilization.
-So, we all do have a choice.
-It takes motivation, determination, help from family and friends persistence and patience.
-Learn to read food labels for how many carbs are in a certain portion size.
-Adjust your portion size accordingly.
-A1C’s that are in line with your age, you can have about 60 to 70 grams of carbs per meal.
-If above the goal, the further off you are the fewer the carbs, maybe only 40 grams of carbs per meal.
-From the first Indiana Jones movie, “choose wisely my son “.
+If you read about other diseases as mentioned above, they will all include the same advice for prevention or stabilization.
+So, we all have a choice.
+It takes motivation, determination, help from family and friends, persistence and patience.

 Reference sources: National Institute of Health, National Eye Institute, wwweyeupdate.com, and The American Diabetic Association.